 5 – Engage Your Audience

-We’ve already talked about the importance of forging connections, but that is something which you can only hope to achieve if you engage your target audience.
+We’ve already talked about the importance of forging connections, but that is something that you can only hope to achieve if you engage your target audience.

 Online marketing is very much a collaborative effort involving two-way conversation, quite unlike traditional advertising which basically revolves around giving a sales pitch in the hope of motivating your target audience.